Coronavirus digest: Danish abattoir closed over COVID-19 cluster | DW | 08.08.2020

 Read more: Travelers to Germany to do mandatory coronavirus test — or pay up to €25,000

-In Belgium, which has register about 70,000 cases and 9,800 deaths, the city of Brussels has warned that it is prepared to require people to wear masks in public spaces and in private spaces accessible to the public, if infections continue to rise.
+In Belgium, which has registered about 70,000 cases and 9,800 deaths, the city of Brussels has warned that it is prepared to require people to wear masks in public spaces and in private spaces accessible to the public if infections continue to rise.

 Poland is also set to re-impose compulsory face masks in all public spaces in nine of its districts, in response to a rise in infections.
-The restrictions be in effect on Saturday and will also affect sports and cultural events in those areas, mainly in the south and east.
+The restrictions, which went into effect on Saturday, will also affect sports and cultural events in those areas, mainly in the south and east.

 Greece, which had thus far fared better in the pandemic, declared a "wake-up week" on COVID-19, tightening restrictions after the steady rise in mostly domestic infections, which officials have blamed on overcrowding in clubs and social events.